 Aerial picture: Het Verdronken Land van Saeftinghe, along the Western Scheldt in the southwest Netherlands (source: www.saeftinghe.eu).

-Predicting the evolution of tidal marshes requires complex numerical methods to couple hydrodynamics, morphodynamics and vegetation dynamics models, which all operate at very different time scales (hours to decades) and spatial scales (meters to kilometers).
+Predicting the evolution of tidal marshes requires complex numerical methods to couple hydrodynamics, morphodynamics and vegetation dynamics, which all operate at very different temporal (hours to decades) and spatial scales (meters to kilometers).

-In this project, we are developing a novel approach to predict the evolution of Hedwige and Prosper polders, an agricultural area of 465 ha along the Western Scheldt, at the Belgian/Dutch border, which will be restored into estuarine nature in the coming years (more information).
+In this project, we have developed a novel approach to predict the evolution of Hedwige and Prosper polders, an agricultural area of 465 ha along the Western Scheldt, at the Belgian/Dutch border, which will be restored into estuarine nature in the coming years (more information).

 Animation: one of our predictions for the evolution of Hedwige and Prosper polders, after de-embankment.